junxit/us-congress-bills-114/metadata.md

 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Referred to the House Committee on the Judiciary.
+- 2015-03-17 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2015-11-17 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2015-12-01 — Committee Hearings Held.
+- 2016-04-13 — Committee Consideration and Mark-up Session Held.
+- 2016-04-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 28 - 0.
+- 2016-04-26 — Placed on the Union Calendar, Calendar No. 408.
+- 2016-04-26 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-528.
+- 2016-04-26 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-528.